judedaryl/ieftool/readme.md

 # Go port

 A port of this package written in golang is available at https://github.com/judedaryl/go-ieftool.
-Both packages these packages will be supported.
-If you want to use the tool but do not want the node runtime that it requires, please check out the port.
+The nodeJS version of ieftool will no longer be maintained.

 # About